AlexIsakson/Quant-Topics/README.md

 This guide will be updated from time to time and will cover (hopefully) all topics in the end.

-One line about myself: I am a PhD graduate in Actuarial Science with a BSc and MSc in mathematics, so I know my stuff.
+One line about myself: I am a PhD graduate in Actuarial Science with a BSc and MSc in mathematics.